fruit-testbed/fruit-cli/README.md

 `fruit-cli run-container [--node <id>] [--params <params>] [--command <command>] <name> <image>`

 **run-container** submits a container specification to the management server, that should be deployed on all nodes that belong to the user.
+When the container with the same name is already exist, then it will be stopped and re-deployed again if there is a difference on the image, parameters, or command.
+Otherwise, no operation will be performed.

 If option `--node <id>` is given, then the container will only be deployed on node with ID=`<id>`, as long as the node belongs to the user.